cymcsg/UltimateRecyclerView/README.md

 * Swipe to refresh(using android.support.v4.widget.SwipeRefreshLayout)
 * Many kinds of animations
 * Swipe to dismiss
-* Parallax head view
+* Parallax or normal head view
-* Drag and drop
+* Drag and drop items
 * Loading more when reach the last item(infinite scrolling)
 * Custom views in loading more
 * Showing or hiding toolbar and floating button when scrolling